-Join Ben Long for an in-depth discussion in this video How to use this course, part of Shooting with the Nikon D5100.
+Join Ben Long for an in-depth discussion in this video How to use this course, part of Nikon D5100 Essential Training.

 I divide the teaching of photography into two major categories of…instruction: artistry and craft.…Artistry is the study of all that ephemeral stuff that goes into making a good photo:…learning to see, exploring your emotional response to a scene, and learning how…to translate that into the vocabulary of photography.…There is nothing magical about artistry;…it's an intellectual process that you can learn.…Craft skills are what you employ to realize your artistic ideas.…In the case of photography, craft skills are basically the button-pushing skills:…knowing how to focus, knowing how to configure your camera for particular types…of light, how to ensure that your image is bright enough, that you captured…motion the way that you want, and so on.…

 In this course, we're going to be studying craft,…specifically the craft skills required to use your particular camera.…And in this course we'll be assuming a certain level of understanding of basic…photographic theory.…For example, in showing you how your camera's flexible program feature works,…